Curriculum Learning: A Survey: Applications of Curriculum Learning

-Jiang et al.~\cite{jiang2014self} introduce a self-paced learning with diversity methodology to extend the standard easy-to-hard approaches.
-The intuition behind it correlates with the way people learn: a student should see easy samples first, but the examples should be diverse enough in order to understand the concept.
-Furthermore, the authors show that an automatic model which uses SPL and has been initialized on images from a certain group will be biased towards easy examples from the same group, ignoring the other easy samples, thus leading to overfitting.
+Furthermore, Jiang et al.~\citeyearpar{jiang2014self} introduce a self-paced learning with diversity methodology to extend the standard easy-to-hard approaches.
+The intuition behind it correlates with the way people learn: a student should see easy samples first, but the examples should be diverse enough to understand the concept.
+Furthermore, the authors show that an automatic model which uses SPL and has been initialized on images from a certain group will be biased towards easy examples from the same group, ignoring the other easy samples and leading to overfitting.
 In order to select easy and diverse examples, the authors add a new term to the classic SPL regularization, namely the negative $l_{2,1}$-norm, which favors selecting samples from multiple groups.
 Their event detection and action recognition results outperform the results of the standard SPL approach.

-Liang et al.~\cite{liang2016learning} propose a self-paced curriculum learning approach for training detectors that can recognize concepts in videos.
-They combine prior knowledge which guides the training, allowing model updates based on the current learning progress.
+Liang et al.~\citeyearpar{liang2016learning} propose a self-paced curriculum learning approach for training detectors that can recognize concepts in videos.
+They apply prior knowledge to guide the training, while also allowing model updates based on the current learning progress.
 To generate the curriculum component, the authors take into consideration the term frequency in the video metadata.
-Moreover, to improve the standard CL and SPL approaches, they introduce partial-order curriculum and dropout, which can enhance the model results when using noisy data.
-The partial-order curriculum leverages the incomplete prior information, alleviating the problem of determining a total-order learning sequence for every pair of samples, when not enough data are available.
+Moreover, to improve the standard CL and SPL approaches, they introduce partial-order curriculum and dropout, which can enhance the model's results when using noisy data.
+The partial-order curriculum leverages the incomplete prior information, alleviating the problem of determining a learning sequence for every pair of samples, when not enough examples are available.
 The dropout component provides a way of combining different sample subsets at different learning stages, thus preventing overfitting to noisy labels.

-Zhang et al.~\cite{zhang2017spftn} present a deep learning approach for object segmentation in weakly labeled videos.
-By employing a self-paced fine-tuning network, they manage to obtain good results by only using positive videos.
-The self-paced regularizer used for guiding the training has two components: the traditional SPL function which captures the sample easiness and a pre-defined group curriculum term.
-The curriculum uses pre-defined learning priorities to favor training samples from groups with high priority.
+Zhang et al.~\citeyearpar{zhang2017spftn} present a deep learning approach for object segmentation in weakly labeled videos.
+By employing a self-paced fine-tuning network, they manage to obtain good results by using positive videos only.
+The self-paced regularizer used to guide the training has two components: the traditional SPL function which captures the sample easiness and a group curriculum term.
+The curriculum uses predefined learning priorities to favor training samples from certain groups.